-TTs are also divisive among cycling fans, as many spectators and pundits consider the solo discipline boring when compared with the tactical thrills of mountain racing and sprint trains, while the cycling purists often see the TT as the ultimate display of a rider’s ability on the bike.
+Despite this, time trials can also prove divisive among cycling fans, with many spectators and pundits considering the solo discipline boring when compared with the tactical thrills of mountain racing and sprint trains, while the cycling purists often see the TT as the ultimate display of a rider’s ability on the bike.

 What is a time trial?

-Time trials can either be raced as a standalone event, such as the World Championships TT or the once-prestigious Chrono des Nations event, or as part of a multi-day stage race like the Tour de France.
+Time trials can either be raced as a standalone event, such as the World Championships TT or the once-prestigious Chrono des Nations event.
+They are also included in multi-day stage races on occasion, too, with this year's Tour de France featuring two individual events.

 What is the difference between a time trial bike and a road bike?